Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Unable to function without the drug

-• Negative consequences to social, occupational, financial, mental or physical health as a result of the use
+• Negative consequences to social, occupational, financial, mental or physical health as a result of use

 • Criminal activity